srhn45/ctm-attention/README.md

 ## Results

+Results can be found under the examples folder, in the respective notebooks.

 All hyperparameters were kept identical to the baselines in the original example notebooks, except where noted.

 | Task | Baseline Train Acc | CTM_Attn Train Acc | Baseline Test Acc | CTM_Attn Test Acc |